hikoworks/hikolang/doc/language/syntax/argument_declaration.md

 ## Semantics
 Declares an argument for a function or lambda with a [_name_](name.md) which can be used as a variable inside the function's or lambda's code-block.

-The following *pass_method*s are allowed:
- - `let` : the value is immutable (default; if not specified).
- - `var` : the value was copied and is mutable.
- - `ref` : the value was passed by reference and is mutable.

 The type declaration is optional.
 If not specified, the type is inferred from the types passed in the [_function-call_](function_call.md).
 If the type is